Injunction Lawyer Toronto

 These principles apply across a wide range of commercial and property disputes.

-Certificates of Pending Litigation (CPL)
+Certificates of Pending Litigation (CPLs)

 A Certificate of Pending Litigation is a powerful statutory tool used to protect a claimed interest in land during litigation.
 A CPL does not create an interest in property, but serves as notice to third parties and prevents dealings that could defeat the claim before trial.